Discover the approach of functional medicine to Acne to solve it for good.

 - Reduced detoxification in the lymphatic system (a network of vessels that run just under the skin alongside our blood vessels) and skin (19)

-So when taking the functional medicine approach, looking at all systems of detoxification, not just the skin, is important.
-Pinpointing what pathways in the detoxification system are under-performing will determine what treatment is required - whether that’s to support digestion to eliminate constipation, or provide herbs and nutrients to support the liver’s ability to break down and eliminate hormones, to ensuring the person is well hydrated.
+So when taking the functional medicine approach, looking at all systems of detoxification, not just the skin, is essential.
+Pinpointing what pathways in the detoxification system are under-performing will determine what treatment is required.
+Whether that’s to support digestion to eliminate constipation, or provide herbs and nutrients to support the liver’s ability to break down and eliminate hormones, to ensuring the person is well hydrated.

 The Melbourne Functional Medicine approach to acne